1793 Philadelphia yellow fever epidemic: Black nurses

-The College of Physicians' advisory implied the fever was contagious and people should avoid contact with its victims although "duty" required that they be cared for.
+The College of Physicians' advisory implied the fever was contagious and people should avoid contact with its victims, although "duty" required that they be cared for.
 Yet in families, when the person with the fever was a mother or father, they could forbid their children from coming near them.
-Rush knew of Dr. John Lining's observation during the 1742 yellow fever epidemic in Charleston, South Carolina, that African slaves appeared to be affected at rates lower than whites; he thought they had a natural immunity.
-Writing a short letter to the newspapers under the pseudonym "Anthony Benezet," a Quaker who had provided schooling for blacks, Rush suggested that the city's people of color had immunity and solicited them "to offer your services to attend the sick to help those known in distress."
+Rush knew of Dr. John Lining's observation during the 1742 yellow fever epidemic in Charleston, South Carolina, that African slaves appeared to be affected at rates lower than Whites; he thought they had a natural immunity.
+Writing a short letter to the newspapers under the pseudonym "Anthony Benezet," a Quaker who had provided schooling for blacks, Rush suggested that the city's people of colour had immunity and solicited them "to offer your services to attend the sick to help those known in distress."

 Richard Allen and Absalom Jones recalled their reaction to the letter in a memoir they published shortly after the epidemic:

 Allen noted in his account that because of the increase in mortality, he and Jones had to hire five men to assist them in removing corpses, as most people avoided the sick and the dead.
 In a September 6 letter to his wife, Rush said that the "African brethren ... furnish nurses to most of my patients."
-Despite Rush's theory, most of the city's people of color, who were born in North America, were not immune to the fever.
+Despite Rush's theory, most of the city's people of colour, who were born in North America, were not immune to the fever.
 Many of the slaves in Charleston in 1742 could have gained immunity before having been transported from Africa, by having been exposed to yellow fever in a mild case.
 People who survived one attack gained immunity.
-A total of 240 blacks died in Philadelphia, in proportion to their population at the same rate as whites.
+A total of 240 blacks died in Philadelphia, in proportion to their population, at the same rate as whites.